robinweser/fela/README.md

   }
 })

-// Creates a new renderer to render styles const renderer = createRenderer()
+// creates a new renderer to render styles const renderer = createRenderer()

-// Rendering the rule returns a className reference
+// rendering the rule returns a className reference
 // which can be attached to any element const className = renderer.renderRule(rule, { fontSize: 12 }))

+// it uses atomic css design to reuse styles
-console.log(className) // => a b c d e f h
+// on declaration base and to keep the markup minimal console.log(className) // => a b c d e f h

 // renders all styles into the DOM